 - Have the ability to meet academic course requirements; complete an approved 6-month international block field placement; engage in an approved first year field placement; participate in at least two approved co-curricular activities each quarter; engage in a monthly discussion seminar; and complete a capstone project.

-Applications for the GSDP Certificate Program will be considered on an ongoing basis with priority consideration given to earlier applicants.
-The application cycle is now closed for the academic year starting Fall 2021.
+Applications for the GSDP Certificate Program will be considered on an ongoing basis up to the final deadline of April 10, 2022 with priority consideration given to earlier applicants.

 A complete application packet includes: